ericallenpaul/EnumSeeder/README.md

 }
 ```

-And finally we add the line to our DbContext that will make the seeding work.
+And finally I add the line to our DbContext that will make the seeding work.
-We will need one of these lines for each enum we add to
+You will need one of these lines for each enum you add to
 the project.
 Once this line is added however, it should never
 be necessary to do anything but just change the actual enum
 code.